pashol/xbmc-addon-sfvideoportal/README.md

 # xbmc-addon-sfvideoportal

 *Sadly no longer working.
-Only here for reference*
+Only here for reference.
+Have a look at the scrape-new.py in case you'd like to know how to get the new address*

 An addon for xbmc providing access to the SF videoportal from srf.ch